Tasman Turtle's Picnic Day

 Notifiable work can include:

-Anyone can do unregulated work.
-You don’t need to be licensed nor do you need approval by QBCC or local government or report it.
+Anyone can undertake Unregulated Work.
+You are not required to be licensed nor do you need approval by QBCC or Local Government (which includes reporting).

 Checklists and other documentation can be found below.